The Gallbladder and Gallstones: Facts, Functions, and Problems

 Some Nonsurgical Treatments

 Gallstones that stay in the gallbladder and don’t cause any problems are known as silent gallstones.
-These are generally not treated, although a doctor's advice is needed if the stones are discovered.
+These may not be treated, although a doctor's advice is needed if the stones are discovered.

 The body may be able to deal with small gallstones that leave the gallbladder by itself.
 These gallstones move with the bile into the duodenum.
 From here, the stones travel through the rest of the small intestine, into the large intestine, and then out of the body in the feces.
 Larger gallstones or gallstones that block passageways are more problematic.

-Some nonsurgical methods to treat gallstones have been used, but unfortunately they don't seem to be very effective.
-If they do work, gallstones often reappear in the future.
+Some nonsurgical methods to treat gallstones exist.
 One of these methods is the ingestion of bile acids.
 Ursodiol (also known as ursodeoxycholic acid) is a bile acid prescribed to break up cholesterol gallstones.
 Ursodiol works best with small stones.
-However, it needs to be taken for months before it starts to work and may need to be taken for up to two years.
-For fifty percent of patients, gallstones reappear within five years of stopping the ursodiol treatment.
+However, it may need to be taken for months before it starts to work and may even need to be taken for up to two years.
+For fifty percent of patients, gallstones may reappear within five years of stopping the ursodiol treatment.

 Some Surgical Treatments

-At the moment, the most effective way of solving a gallstone problem seems to be removal of the gallbladder.
+Removal of the gallbladder is another method used to treat gallstones.
 We don’t need the organ to survive.
 Some bile normally flows directly from the liver through the hepatic duct towards the duodenum.
 If a person lacks a gallbladder, all the bile flows from the liver to the duodenum.